alexbevi/redmine_knowledgebase/README.md

 ### About

-Released under the MIT license.
+* Released under the MIT license.
+See LICENSE file.
-Copyright (c) 2010-2016 Alex Bevilacqua, original author.
+* Copyright (c) 2010-2016 Alex Bevilacqua, original author.
-Modifications (c) 2016-2018 Rob Spearman.
+* Modifications (c) 2016-2018 Rob Spearman.

 This plugin would not be possible without the many contributions from the community.
 See [AUTHORS](https://github.com/alexbevi/redmine_knowledgebase/blob/master/AUTHORS) for the full list.